mgutz/dat/README.md

         return r, err
     }
 ```
-    That line bypasses the prepare/exec roundtrip to the database.
+    That snippet bypasses the prepare/exec roundtrip to the database.

     Keep in mind that prepared statements are only valid for the current
     session.
-So unless you plan to execute the same query *MANY* times
+So unless you plan to execute the same query *MANY* times in the
-    there is not much benefit in using them over interpolation.
-The more
+    same session there is not much benefit in using them over interpolation.
+    One benefit prepared statements do provide is safety against SQL
+    injection by parameterizing queries.
+See Interpolation Safety below.

-    processing we keep on the application server means less load
+    The more pre-processing performed on the application server means less
-    on the database which is usually the bottleneck of applications.
+    load and traffic to the database, which is usually the bottleneck of any
+    application.

-*   Debugging is simpler too with fully interpolated SQL in your logs.
+*   Debugging is simpler too with interpolated SQL in your logs.
 *   Use SQL constants like `NOW` and `DEFAULT`
 *   Expand placeholders with expanded slice values `$1 => (1, 2, 3)`

-What is not interpolated when `EnableInterpolation` is enabled? `[]byte`
-and `[]bytea` are passthroughs to the driver.
+`[]byte`,  `[]*byte` and any unhandled values are passed through to the
+driver when interpolating.

 #### Interpolation Safety

 As of Postgres 9.1, escaping is disabled by default.
 See
 [String Constants with C-style Escapes](http://www.postgresql.org/docs/9.3/interactive/sql-syntax-lexical.html#SQL-SYNTAX-STRINGS-ESCAPE).